constructorlabs/delivereat/README.md

   });
 ```

-* Check out [Nodemon](https://nodemon.io/) to automatically rebuild and restart your server when changes are saved.
+* Look at `package.json` to see how [Nodemon](https://nodemon.io/) is being used to automatically rebuild and restart your server when changes are saved.

 ## README